srv0059/Landing-page/README.md

-This is my Landing Page projects from my inntership Octanet Services Pvt.
+This is my Landing Page projects from my internship Octanet Services Pvt.
 Ltd.